 Any person engaging in unacceptable conduct may be subject to any or a combination of the following: removal from the stadium, suspension from attending official matches involving St Johnstone Football Club; indefinite ban from attending official matches involving St Johnstone Football Club; report to the Police and possible criminal proceedings.

-CHILD & COACH PROTECTION POLICY
+CHILD WELLBEING AND PROTECTION POLICY

 The Youth Academy activities for players aged between 10 and 17 is of huge importance to the club but as well as the results it generates in terms of players, it is of vital importance to the club that the Academy is run properly by appropriate people.
-We have a good reputation in this regard but a Child and Coach protection policy exists for the safety and protection of all parties.
+We have a good reputation in this regard but a Child Wellbeing and Protection policy exists for the safety and protection of all parties.

 The current policy can be accessed here and can also be requested from the club.